weikailin/cs6222-fa23/5-zkp.md

 In contrast, the hiding is only *computational* where an exponential time adversary may find $v$ given only $\Com(v,r)$.

+Discuss:
+the hiding property is similar to encryption, where $\Com(v,r)$ might be thought as $\Enc_r(v)$.
+That could be a good intuition when we want to use hiding later in the security proof.
+However, binding is *not* a property from typical encryption schemes: for many encryption schemes, the same ciphertext $c$ can be decrypted to different values when different decryption keys are used.

 #### **Theorem:**

 {:.theorem}